Tenuta Il Poggione - Toscana Brunello di Montalcino 2018 (magnum)

 Wine rated (2022 guide) 92/100

-This large historic estate located in the southwest of Montalcino draws on 140 hectares of vineyards to produce a very complete and satisfying Brunello.
-A smoky note leads to hints of leather and tobacco that are repeated on the palate.
-The 2018 is full of flavor, with notes of cherry and pastry spices.
-It seems to be of medium volume, but it is well-structured, with a vigorous chewiness that contributes positively to the pleasant sensation in the mouth.
-It will be even better with an additional year in the bottle.
+This large historic estate, located in the southwestern part of Montalcino, draws on 140 hectares of vineyards to produce a well-rounded and satisfying Brunello.
+A smoky note gives way to hints of leather and tobacco that carry through on the palate.
+The 2018 vintage is full of flavor, with notes of cherry and baking spices.
+It appears to have medium body, but it is well-structured, with a robust texture that contributes positively to the pleasant mouthfeel.
+It will be even better with another year in the bottle.

 Robert Parker - Wine Advocate